Captain Blood (1935 film): Production

-Script
+Writing

 The job of writing the script was given to Casey Robinson who recalled that they stuck close to the novel's historical background but they humanized the movie more:

 We got inside the character of a young man who was a doctor in England, who was unjustly accused of conspiring against the throne, and who went into virtual slavery with a great feeling of the injustice done to him This led immediately to the theme of man’s injustice to man, because Morgan was not alone; he was with a lot of others who were transported to the Indies.
 And that theme, which was completely absent from the Sabatini novel, contributed greatly, I would say, to the success of the film.
 We humanized all the characters.
 Sabatini drew historical characters that, if they had been translated directly to the screen, would have been merely wooden figures, puppets moving in costume.
 This is the great danger in making costume pictures; this is the thing that has to be avoided.

 Part of this also involved humanizing the character played by Olivia de Havilland to make her more identificiable, her father and adding two comic doctors.